A Unified Approach to Distance-Two Colouring of Graphs on Surfaces: Concluding Remarks and Discussion

 \subsubsection{\boldmath$\Sigma$-Colouring and Minor-Closed Classes.}

-It seems natural to expect that our work on graphs embeddable in a fixed surface can be extended to graphs from some fixed proper minor-closed class of graphs.
+It seems natural to expect that our work on graphs embeddable in a fixed surface can be extended to arbitrary proper minor-closed classes of graphs.
 Compare our main Theorem~\ref{th1} with Theorem~\ref{mt2}, the main result from~\cite{HHMR}.
 But there exist some obstacles to a direct generalisation.